 From that point on, thought addiction could severely deplete all your mental, emotional, physical and spiritual energy.
 Thought addiction could also drive you into forming one or more secondary toxic habits, sometimes in an attempt to quiet those thoughts.

 There are ways to rid yourself of a thought addiction.
 Don't lose faith.
 Determine your core beliefs by recognizing them, delete the core beliefs which are harmful, self-destructive or don't serve you and lastly create new ones to take the place of the old beliefs.

 What to do?

-There is a new alternative profession called Life Coaching that can help people suffering from all forms of addictions.
-Someone who is a master in coaching can teach the skills required to become healthy and have a respectful relationship with their own thoughts.
-Coaching can support one through all the difficult stages of recovery.
+There is a new alternative profession called Mind Coaching which can offer help to people suffering from thought addictions, obsessive thinking, rumination or caught in negative thinking.
+Someone who is a master of mind coaching can teach the skills required to become healthy minded and have a respectful command of your thoughts.
+Coaching can support one through difficult stages of recovery.